AP Exclusive: DEA agent accused of conspiring with cartel

 He’s also accused of sharing sensitive law enforcement information with his co-conspirators.

+In total, Irizarry and informants under his direction handled at least $3.8 million that should’ve been carefully tracked by the DEA as part of undercover money laundering investigations.

+Not all of that amount was pocketed by the co-conspirators, but the indictment details at least $900,000 that was paid out from a single criminal account opened by Irizarry and an informant using the name, passport and social security number of a third person who was unaware their identity was being stolen.

 Proceeds from the alleged scheme funded a veritable spending spree.
-It included the purchase of a $30,000 Tiffany diamond ring, a BMW and Land Rover as well as a $760,000 home in Cartagena as well as homes in south Florida and Puerto Rico, where the couple has been living.
+It included the purchase of a $30,000 Tiffany diamond ring, a BMW, three Land Rovers and a $767,000 home in Cartagena as well as homes in south Florida and Puerto Rico, where the couple has been living.
 To hide his tracks, Irizarry allegedly opened a bank account in someone else’s name and used the victim’s forged signature and Social Security number.

 It also funded the purchase in Miami of a 2017 Lamborghini Huracan Spyder on behalf of a family member of co-conspirator 2.